xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SELECT.END**(**direction\_num**)

-Direction\_num    is a number from 1 to 4 indicating the direction in which to move.
+Direction\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 indicating
+the direction in which to move.

 <table>
 <tbody>